-This same John wrote another book which we call 1 John, and began it with similar words: "That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked at and our hands have touched--this we proclaim concerning the Logos [Word] of life.
+This John is one of Jesus' apostles, and he later wrote another book which we call 1 John.
+John begins 1 John with similar words: "That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked at and our hands have touched--this we proclaim concerning the Logos [Word] of life.
 The life appeared; we have seen it and testify to it, and we proclaim to you the eternal life which was with the Father and has appeared to us (1 John 1:1-2)."

 The Bible says that no one can see God and live (Ex.
 33:20).
 But the Word did.
 He was with God.
-Truth #3...